Skip to main content

 The Engineering Advisory Board

 The Engineering Advisory Board (EAB) helped establish the current Program Educational Objectives.
-At its meeting on May 5, 2017, The EAB reviewed and approved the ECE program objectives with no proposed changes.
+At its meeting on September 30 th , 2022, The EAB reviewed and approved the ECE program objectives with no proposed changes.

-The Objectives are reviewed by the students, the faculty of the ECE program, and the Engineering Advisory Board every three years.
-The next review is therefore scheduled for Spring 2020.
+The Objectives are reviewed by the students, the faculty of the ECE program, and the Engineering Advisory Board every five years.
+The next review is scheduled for Fall 2027.

 The current membership of the Oswego Engineering Advisory Board includes industry representatives, engineering faculty, and university administrators, as listed on Table 2.E.
 Note that, since ECE started at Oswego in Fall 2013, some members of the board are alumni of the institution, if any, not of the program.